cy33hc/ps4-ezremote-client/README.md

    ```
    nfs://hostname[:port]/export_path[?arg=val[&arg=val]*]

+     - hostname can be the textual hostname or an IP address. hostname is required
+     - port is optional and defaults to 2049 if not provided
+     - export_path is required

      Special characters in 'path' are escaped using %-hex-hex syntax.

      For example '?' must be escaped if it occurs in a path as '?' is also used to